eugustavogomes/eugustavogomes/readme.md

 # Hello <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30"> 🤓

  💻 I am a Full-Stack Developer, passionate about technology and with skills in teamwork, negotiation, and digital solutions.
-I have experience in projects using Typescript, Javascript, NodeJs, and React.<br/><br/>
+I have experience in projects using Typescript, Javascript, .NET, and React.<br/><br/>
 ### Here's some of the stuff I like to use

 In the front-end